SWP1-8, SWP1-8MMF, SWP1-16MMF L2 Gigabit Dante Switch

 A truly efficient network should be able to handle multiple services simultaneously: Dante communication, StageMix and other smart device functions, computer software that allows digital mixer or power amplifier control, and perhaps more.
 But the more communication you combine on one network, the greater the chance for interference and problems.
 The use of virtual VLAN domains to isolate the various types of data is the ideal solution, but this type of setup also requires some IT expertise.
 The SWP1 series includes three VLAN presets that can be simply selected via a DIP switch.
 There’s also a USER mode that allows fully customized VLAN setup.

 Effective Dante network management hinges on a range of parameters such as network traffic, switch status, and individual Dante device information.
-The dedicated Yamaha LAN Monitor application for Windows computers provides a comprehensive single-screen view of all necessary parameters when used with SWP1 series switches.
+The dedicated Yamaha LAN Monitor application provides a comprehensive single-screen view of all necessary parameters when used with SWP1 series switches.
 We refer to this type of graphical overview as “network visbility.”
 You can even take a snapshot of the normal network status and set an alarm to warn you if any of the parameters changes, so that problems can be identified and resolved quickly and easily.
 The Dante Controller application can also be launched from the Yamaha LAN Monitor with a single click, providing a total Dante network solution on a single computer.

 etherCON Connectors for Live Sound Reliability